-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns:
+- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-The historical land use patterns in the surrounding area can be categorized as a developed residential area with single-family residences on properties approximately 0.21 acres to 2.5 acres.
+The historical land use patterns and the developed character of the surrounding area can be characterized as a rural area of character with vacant land, single-family residences on larger lots greater than 1.5 acres and agricultural pursuits.
+In the area is 647 acres of public conservation land.